MohamedRahimm/Scriptal/README.md

 ## Functions

 Functions return the last computed value or of null.
-You can create functions
+Functions can be created
 with:

 ```rs